 If Malware is detected on your system the screen will look like this when it finishes the scan:

-If there was no malware found the highlighted button will read main menu instead and will take you back to the screen shown in Step 2.
+If there was no malware found the highlighted button will read Scan and will take you to the results screen.

 Clicking on the highlighted "Show Results" button will take you to the following screen: